We now have the ability to schedule virtual visits.

 We have created a practice that is confidential and discrete in order to meet the special privacy needs of our patients.
 Your personal health information and communications are held in the strictest of confidence.
 We follow and often exceed the mandates of state and federal law (HIPAA) as well as professional ethics standards regarding patient confidentiality.
 These laws and regulations are designed to create a safe environment for patients to openly discuss sensitive issues.
 There are circumstances in which we are mandated by law to report.
 These include issues of safety for patients or other individuals and the abuse or neglect of a child or vulnerable adult.

 Balance Women’s Health accepts payment from several insurance companies.
 We are currently in the process of negotiating contracts and will continually assess our contracting options to provide the best possible care for our patients.

 We are now contracted with the following insurance companies: Aetna, Blue Cross and Blue Shield Advantage, Choice, Federal, Preferred, and Traditional, Chickasaw Nation, Cigna, CL Frates, Community Care, First Health, Health Choice, HealthCare Highways, Multiplan, Oklahoma Health Network, OSMA, WebTPA, Well First, Coresource, Meritain, Healthsmart, and United Healthcare.
 If you do not see your insurance company listed, please contact our office to discuss.

-We are NOT contracted with Medicaid, Medicare or United Health care
+We are NOT contracted with Medicaid or Medicare.

 Payment for services not covered by your insurance is your responsibility and must be paid at the time of your appointment.
+You can also make your payments online by clicking here.
 Medications and laboratory evaluation at your usual pharmacy or in network lab should be covered as in network services.